aragon/osx/packages/contracts/docs/developer-portal/02-how-to-guides/02-plugin-development/03-non-upgradeable-plugin/03-setup.md

 }
 ```

-Then, we will use [OpenZepplin's `Clones` library](https://docs.openzeppelin.com/contracts/4.x/api/proxy#Clones) to clone our Plugin contract and initialize it with the `admin` address.
-The first line, `using Clones for address;`, allows us to call OpenZepplin `Clones` library to clone contracts deployed at an address.
+Then, we will use [OpenZeppelin's `Clones` library](https://docs.openzeppelin.com/contracts/4.x/api/proxy#Clones) to clone our Plugin contract and initialize it with the `admin` address.
+The first line, `using Clones for address;`, allows us to call OpenZeppelin `Clones` library to clone contracts deployed at an address.

 The second line introduces a custom error being thrown if the admin address specified is the zero address.